 Common causes

-In rough order of frequency:
+In rough order of frequency.

-2. Different workspace on each surface
+2. A different workspace on each surface

 3. That conversation was a Temporary Chat